How to get help.

-- You can telephone Kirklees Citizens Advice & Law Centre between 9:30am and 3pm Monday to Friday on 03448487970 and they can refer you.
+- You can telephone Kirklees Citizens Advice & Law Centre between 9:30 am and 4 pm Monday to Friday on 03448487970 and they can refer you.

-- You can telephone Huddersfield Mission between 10:00am and 1:30pm Monday to Friday on 01484 421461 and they can refer you.
+- You can telephone Huddersfield Mission between 09:30 am and 12:30 pm Monday to Friday on 01484 421461 and they can refer you.

 Step 2 - We'll need some information

-- To receive a support pack we'll need to ask your referrer some questions about why you need our support.
+To receive a support pack we'll need to ask your referrer some questions about why you need our support.

-- We know this can be a difficult time but we are here to help.
+We know this can be a difficult time but we are here to help.
 Providing us with the information we need makes the process quicker.

-- We'll ask about your dietary needs, how many people are in your family and what cooking facilities you have.
+We'll ask about your dietary needs, how many people are in your family and what cooking facilities you have.
 We can make your packs right for your needs.

-- If you have allergies or don't like something please let us know.
+If you have allergies or don't like something please let us know.

 Step 4 - Need some additional support?

-- Whilst at the food bank, we can offer you advice and guidance on issues such as benefits, housing, health.
-If you would like to speak to someone about further support, then please ask at reception to make an appointment with Cath, or contact Cath directly on 01484 515086 or email [email protected]
+If you would like to speak to someone about further support, then please contact Charlie on 01484 515086 or 07947 589146.
+Alternatively, email [email protected]

 Frequently asked questions